Restream/reindexer/readme.md

 The amount of data for selecting a Commit strategy can be selected in the namespace configuration.
 Check fields `StartCopyPolicyTxSize`, `CopyPolicyMultiplier` and `TxSizeToAlwaysCopy` in `struct DBNamespacesConfig`([describer.go](describer.go))

+If transaction size is less than `TxSizeToAlwaysCopy`, reindexer uses extra heuristic and trying to avoid namespace copying, if there were no selecting queries seen for this namespace.
+In some cases this heuristic may increase selects latency, so it may be disabled by setting `REINDEXER_NOTXHEURISTIC` env variable to any non-empty value.

 #### Implementation notes

 1. Transaction object is not thread safe and can't be used from different goroutines;